The Effect of Financial Resources on Fertility: Evidence from Administrative Data on Lottery Winners: Conclusion

-Our findings highlight some fruitful directions for future research.
-For example, we find that a big lottery win has a negligible impact on the subsequent fertility of households with children.
-This result implies that parents might utilize a cash windfall to improve their existing children’s quality.
-However, we are not able to investigate this issue directly, since our administrative data lack suitable measures for children's quality, such as educational achievement or health status.
+Our findings reveal several fruitful avenues for future work.
+We find that lottery wins do not impact higher-parity fertility but may improve child quality through increased overseas education.
+However, other quality measures like health status or child expenditures are unavailable in our administrative data.
 Understanding how cash windfalls affect the trade-off between child quantity and quality is an interesting research question for the future.